mathsociitd/blog/_posts/2022-05-21-continuum-hypothesis.md

   - hilbert's-mathematical-problem
 ---

-# CONTINUUM HYPOTHESIS

-## A Hypothesis about the possible sizes of infinite sets
 > Solved or unsolved?
-Can you prove it true?No. Can you prove it false?No. But why??
+Can you prove it true?
+No. Can you prove it false?
+No. But why??

-> Doesn’t this excite you to know more?LET’S TALK ABOUT IT !
+> Doesn’t this excite you to know more?
+LET’S TALK ABOUT IT!

 ### INTRODUCTION